United will scrap 8,000 flights due to grounded Boeing jets

 United said Friday that it is dropping its 14 Max jets from the schedule until Nov.
 3 - a month longer than previously planned.

+The airline has used spare planes to cover flights that it planned to fly with the Max.
+Still, cancellations are rising because United was counting on receiving more Max jets this year, but Boeing suspended deliveries in March.

-The airline says that without the Max jets, it will cancel 40 to 45 flights a day this month, with that rate rising to about 95 canceled flights per-day in October.
+Chicago-based United said that without the planes, it will cancel 40 to 45 flights a day this month, about 60 a day in August, roughly 70 a day in September and 95 a day in October.

+Southwest Airlines, which has 34 Max jets - more than any other carrier - does not expect the plane back before Oct.
+1 and is canceling about 150 flights a day.

+American Airlines has dropped its 24 Max planes from the schedule through Sept.
+3, eliminating about 115 flights a day.

 The Max was grounded around the world in mid-March after the second of two deadly crashes that killed 346 people.

-Boeing is working to fix flight control software that appeared to play a role in the crashes in Indonesia and Ethiopia, according to preliminary accident reports.
+Boeing Co. is working to fix flight control software that appeared to play a role in the crashes in Indonesia and Ethiopia, according to preliminary accident reports.

 Copyright © 2019 The Washington Times, LLC.